Back to blog

 • NFT transactions: Now taxable under specific regulations

-The definition of "professional" trading is where it gets gray.
-If crypto is a significant portion of your income and you trade frequently, Portuguese tax authorities may classify you as a professional trader.
-For occasional investors who hold long-term, Portugal remains excellent.
+The definition of "professional" trading is not bright-line.
+Where crypto is a substantial share of income and trading is frequent, Portuguese tax authorities may classify the individual as a professional trader.
+For occasional investors holding long-term, the regime remains among the more favorable in the EU.

 → Full Portugal tax guide